sri-godugu/sri-godugu.github.io/README.md

 ## About
 I am a PhD researcher working on robust perception systems for autonomous vehicles under challenging weather conditions.
 -	Research focuses on AI under uncertainty, Sensor Fusion, Robustness in safety critical systems, Multimodal Perception, Generative Modeling, Representation Learning and 3D Reconstruction.
 -	Experienced in designing novel architectures, conducting large-scale experiments, and translating research into production-ready systems.
 Strong background in deep learning and multimodal architectures.
 Peer reviewed 10+ conference/journal papers in ML/CV.
+-	I approach problems from a **systems perspective**, designing end-to-end pipelines that combine modeling, evaluation, and real-world validation.
+My research explores how to make perception/AI systems more reliable, interpretable, and deployable in safety-critical environments.

 ---